joshnair10/TypogBlog/_posts/2020-11-25-a-splash-of-simplicity.md

 ---
 layout: post
-title: "A splash of simplicity "
+title: "A(nother) splash of simplicity "
 date: 2020-11-12T18:32:00.917Z
 header_feature_image: ../uploads/fina-logo.png
 comments: true
 ---
-The world of swimming
+The world of water sports is a very intense and often unforgiving place.
+Training